yago-naga/yago-website/README.md

 └── template
 ```

-- `assets` keeps all the static content such as fonts and images.
+- `assets` keeps all the static content such as fonts, images and stylesheets.
 PDFs or bibtex file would be added here.
 - `content` mirrors the routing structure of the webpage.
 Each file/folder can be navigated to.
 New pages would be added here.
 - `includes` contains the basic configuration of the application and necessary php functions.
 - `js` includes all the javascript files.